-It will be necessary to sell the home and release funds to enable each to purchase somewhere to live.
-The equity in their home will be about £191,000.
-If this was shared between Anne and Rob each would have £95,500.
-It would be fair to share equally the ISAs and the savings, in total £43,000, so that each then has £117,000.
-Both will need a small mortgage to buy and move into a new home, say of £40,000, on a repayment basis at 4% of 20 years this would cost each of them £242 per month.
+They will need to sell the family home to release money to allow each of them to buy somewhere else to live.
+They will have about £191,000 to share between them.
+If they share this equally they would each have £95,500.
+It would also be fair to share the ISAs and savings equally (a total of £43,000).
+This would give each of them £117,000.
+Both will need a small mortgage to buy and move into a new home, say of £40,000.
+On a repayment basis at 4% over 20 years this would cost each of them £242 per month.

-Rob will pay to support Garry.
-Anne and Rob have agreed that Rob should pay £515 a month which is in line with the amount the CSA would assess as being payable.

-https://www.gov.uk/child-benefit-tax-calculator

-So Rob's available net income after the mortgage and for Garry will be £2,496.

-Anne has her net monthly income of £1,383, will receive the child support of £515 and has also Child Benefit (£88pm) and can receive Child Tax Credit (£71 pm), in total £2,057 per month.
-However after her mortgage will have £1,815.
+Rob will pay to support Gary.
+Anne and Rob have agreed that Rob should pay £515 a month which is in line with their GOV.UK Child Maintenance assessment outcome.
+So Rob's available net income after paying the mortgage and contributing to Gary's maintenance will be £2,496.
+Anne has her net monthly income of £1,383.
+She will also get child maintenance (£515 per month) Child Benefit (£90 pm) and Child Tax Credit (£144 pm), giving her a total income of £2,132 per month.
+However, after she pays her mortgage she will have £1,890 per month.

-http://taxcredits.hmrc.gov.uk/Qualify/DIQHousehold.aspx

 It would be fair for Rob to pay towards Anne's needs for the next two years and before her return to full time work.
-Were he to pay £400 per month he would be left with £2,096 and Anne would have for herself and Garry £2,215.

-When Garry goes to university and Anne returns to work full time, her take home pay will increase to £2,208 but will no longer receive Child Benefit or Child Tax Credit.
-After her mortgage she will have £1,966 each month.
-In contrast Rob, no longer paying for Garry, will have £3,011 per month after his mortgage payment.
+Were he to pay £400 per month he would be left with £2,096 and Anne would have £2,290 for herself and Gary.
+When Gary goes to university and Anne returns to work full time, her take home pay will increase to £2,208 but she will no longer get Child Benefit or Child Tax Credit.
+After paying her mortgage she will have £1,966 each month.
+In contrast Rob, no longer paying for Gary, will have £3,011 per month after paying his mortgage.

-After a marriage as long as theirs it would not be unfair for Rob to continue assist Anne financially and, were this to remain at £400 per month, Anne would have £2,366 each month.
-These payments would continue until Anne remarried or until there was a change of circumstances, such as retirement, which would merit a review.
-The court is likely to view this as a fair outcome since Anne's future needs have been generated largely as a result of the choices which she and Rob made together during their marriage which resulted in the interruption of her full-time career whilst she cared for Garry.
-If, at some future point, the situation were to change so that the difference in their respective incomes was not so great (i.e. Rob's disposable income after Garry goes to university will be one third greater than Anne's), a court might take the view that the time had come to bring to an end Rob's payments to Anne (or at least to reduce them significantly).
+After a marriage as long as theirs it's fair for Rob to go on helping Anne financially until Anne remarries or there is a change of circumstances, such as Rob's retirement, which would merit a review.
+If this stays at £400 per month, Anne would have £2,366 each month.
+A judge is likely to view this as a fair outcome, since Anne's future needs have been generated largely as a result of the choices which she and Rob made together during their marriage which resulted in the interruption of her full-time career whilst she cared for Gary.
+If at some future point the situation changes so that the difference in their incomes is not so great (Rob's disposable income after Gary goes to university will be one third greater than Anne's), a judge might decide that the time had come to stop Anne's maintenance payments (or at least to reduce them significantly).